darnrain/Lemon_Drop_Hi-Res/README.md

 "For every action there is an equal and opposite reaction."<br>
 — Sir Isaac Newton<br>

-"We live in a crooked world, with crooked people, with crooked music".<br>
+"We live in a crooked world, with crooked people, with crooked music."<br>
 — darnrain<br>

 “I have not failed.
 I've just found 10,000 ways that won't work.”<br>